The Cupcake Effect: Too Many Links, Not Enough Content

 What we’ve got right now is a prime example of the cupcake effect in action.
 Links on top of links with little text content.

 There are probably 200 links to these resources on the home page.
 There are about 25 categories that these resources are divided by.
 Some of them are subcategories of other categories — which is to say organization is lacking.
-Obviously this is not a page optimized for search; topic relevance isn’t especially clear.
-But more importantly, it’s providing a suboptimal user experience.
+Obviously, this page is employing bad SEO practices; topic relevance isn’t especially clear.
+But more importantly, it’s providing a sub optimal user experience.
 Kinda like this:

 Solving the Problem with Cupcakes